Transform Documentation

 dfpd.DataFrame

 The ConfigManager object that holds configuration data for the pipeline.
-Among other things, this object will point to a file called adjustments.csv in the input folder of the pipeline (e.g. “full/path/to/pipeline/input/adjustments.csv”)
+Points to a file called adjustments.csv in the pipeline’s input folder (e.g. "full/path/to/pipeline/input/adjustments.csv").

 Returns: